ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 Two embed styles are available:

-- **Embed** inserts a product as a standalone element between paragraphs.
+- **Embed** embeds a product as a standalone element between paragraphs.
-- **Inline embed** inserts a product reference within a sentence or paragraph.
+- **Inline embed** embeds a product within a sentence or paragraph.

 #### Distraction free mode